-The Company expects that the share repurchase program will primarily be used to offset a portion of the shares that have been or will be issued under the Lazard Ltd 2008 Incentive Compensation Plan (the "2008 Plan").
+The Company expects that the share repurchase program will primarily be used to offset a portion of the shares that have been or will be issued under the Lazard Ltd 2008 Incentive Compensation Plan (the "2008 Plan") and the Lazard Ltd 2018 Incentive Compensation Plan (the "2018 Plan").
 Pursuant to the share repurchase program, purchases have been made in the open market or through privately negotiated transactions.
 The rate at which the Company purchases shares in connection with the share repurchase program may vary from period to period due to a variety of factors.
 Purchases with respect to such program are set forth in the table below:

 Years Ended December 31: Number of Shares Purchased Average Price Per Share

-2015 3,438,789 \$ 50.24

 2016 8,551,271 \$ 35.11

 2017 6,956,097 \$ 44.10

+2018 12,206,652 \$ 45.29

-There were 10,747,142 and 7,628,786 shares of Class A common stock held by our subsidiaries at December 31, 2017 and 2016, respectively.
+There were 17,574,805 and 10,747,142 shares of Class A common stock held by our subsidiaries at December 31, 2018 and 2017, respectively.
 Such shares of Class A common stock are reported, at cost, as "Class A common stock held by subsidiaries" on the accompanying consolidated statements of financial condition.

-During 2017, 2016 and 2015, certain of our executive officers received Class A common stock in connection with the vesting or settlement of previously-granted deferred equity incentive awards.
+During 2018, 2017 and 2016, certain of our executive officers received Class A common stock in connection with the vesting or settlement of previously-granted deferred equity incentive awards.
 The vesting or settlement of such equity awards gave rise to a tax payable by the executive officers, and, consistent with our past practice, the Company purchased shares of Class A common stock from the executive officers equal in value to all or a portion of the estimated amount of such tax.
-In addition, during the years ended December 31, 2017 and 2016, the Company purchased shares of Class A common stock from an executive officer.
-The aggregate value of all such purchases in 2017, 2016 and 2015 was approximately \$14,700, \$4,900 and \$17,700, respectively.
+In addition, during the years ended December 31, 2018, 2017 and 2016, the Company purchased shares of Class A common stock from certain of our executive officers.
+The aggregate value of all such purchases in 2018, 2017 and 2016 was approximately \$17,700, \$14,700 and \$4,900, respectively.

-As of December 31, 2017, a total of \$248,384 of share repurchase authorization remained available under the Company's share repurchase program, \$48,384 of which will expire on December 31, 2018 and \$200,000 of which will expire on December 31, 2019.
+As of December 31, 2018, a total of \$295,512 of share repurchase authorization remained available under the Company's share repurchase program, all of which will expire on December 31, 2020.